-After travelling non stop for around three months last year, this year I’ll be travelling for even longer, from now through to the start of next year.
+After traveling non stop for around three months last year, this year I’ll be traveling for even longer, from now through to the start of next year.
 I’m starting with a few places in Western Europe followed by a lengthy trip through Northern Africa and the Middle East (working my way from west to east) and then I’m heading to the USA, followed by the Caribbean, and back to Eastern Europe for Christmas and New Years.

 Almost all the flights are booked and about the first 85 nights accommodation is also booked.
 I’m purposely leaving the last few weeks flexible, as I quite like the opportunities that should bring to do things I wouldn’t have otherwise planned.

 I’ll keep writing as I travel, and hopefully there will naturally be some travel experiences that provide good content to write about.
 As per the OMAAT philosophy, I won’t be writing about specific destinations unless I think they are especially unusual or interesting.
 I’m taking plenty of flights from ultra low cost carriers through to legacy airline premium classes, both revenue and points redemptions, so should have plenty to write about.